-Cadre invests in institutional quality commercial properties, including multi-family apartment buildings, office buildings, hotels and industrial buildings like warehouses.
-If you invest in the Cadre Direct Access Fund (more details below), you’ll own a share of a portfolio that includes all of these types of properties.
+Cadre invests in institutional-quality commercial properties, including multifamily apartment buildings, office buildings, hotels and industrial buildings like warehouses.
+If you invest in the Cadre Direct Access Fund (more details below), you’ll own a share of a portfolio that is able to invest across all of these types of properties.

-The due diligence and vetting process are part of how Cadre stands out from competitors and other real estate crowdfunding platforms.
+The due diligence and vetting process are part of how Cadre stands out from competitors and other real estate investing platforms.

-Cadre relies extensively on proprietary technology to analyze every property before making any purchasing decisions.
-They perform due diligence on the property itself, the deal sponsors or developers, and the market where the property is located.
-Their goal is to find properties that can achieve “outsized risk-adjusted returns,” and they only invest in properties that meet very stringent requirements.
+Cadre relies extensively on proprietary technology to augment its Investment and asset management teams in selecting, acquiring, and managing the properties on its platform.
+Their data science team tracks 50 metro areas across the US to determine the markets with the highest growth potential, which they call the Cadre 15.
+Within these markets, they perform due diligence on properties, deal sponsors or developers, and the sub-market where the property is located.
+Their goal is to find properties with the potential to achieve “outsized risk-adjusted returns,” and they only invest in properties that meet very stringent requirements.

 Additionally, Cadre co-invests in every deal closed on their platform.
-This isn’t the case with many crowdfunding platforms, which typically only serve as a middleman.
+This isn’t the case with many other competitors, especially crowdfunding platforms, which typically only serve as a middleman.

-In January of 2021, Cadre announced a strategic partnership with DisruptAD that will open the way for Cadre to invest in international properties outside of the United States for the first time, beginning with Abu Dhabi of the United Arab Emirates.
+In June 2021, Cadre announced a strategic partnership with DisruptAD that will open the way for Cadre to access more investors outside of the United States.

 Investments in Opportunity Zones

 Some of the properties that Cadre invests in are a part of opportunity zones.
 The Tax Cuts and Jobs Act of 2017 encourages investment in designated low-income census tracts by providing significant tax benefits for investors.
 This is one of the approaches that Cadre uses to maximize returns, although not all of Cadre’s properties are in opportunity zones.
 You can read more about Cadre and opportunity zones here.